20 Secret Cake Baking Tips We Learned From Grandma

 Melinda Widner of Waxahachie, Texas, says “I often baked bundt cakes but found the cakes always stuck when I used shortening and flour on the pan.
 Then one day I greased my pan with shortening and sprinkled it with sugar.
-I’ve never had a cake stuck since!
+I’ve never had a cake stick since!
 Just let the cake cool 10 minutes and it’ll pop right out of the pan.
 With the sugar, most of the cakes don’t even need a glaze!”
-Learn how to make olive oil cake.
+Try out this trick with our favorite Bundt cakes.

 Give It a Devilishly Delicious Taste

 Mrs. Clarence Huss of Hartington, Nebraska, says, “Try grating orange rind into your devil’s food cake batter.
 It will give it a deliciously different flavor.”
-Ree Drummond accidentally doubled the butter in her chocolate cake recipe—you’ll never guess what happened.
+If you’re wondering, this is the difference between chocolate cake and devil’s food cake.

 Use a DIY Baking Powder

 If you’re out of baking powder—make some!
 Mrs. Harry Holmes of Davenport, Nebraska, says “Combine 2 teaspoons of baking soda, 1 teaspoon of cream of tartar and a heaping teaspoon of cornstarch.”
-Psst—this is how to make apple pie spice at home.
+Here’s the difference between baking soda and baking powder.